 - After soaking for 10-15 minutes, rinse the reeds off with cool water.

-- Dry with a cotton cloth, starting at the base going to the tip in one movement.
+- Dry with a cotton or microfiber cloth, starting at the base going to the tip in one movement.
 This will wipe and dry the reed while being careful not to chip the tip.

 - Allow reeds to air dry and then place back inside breathable reed cases.